-- Develop, implement and monitor the business plan, recommending any changes for approval by the Boards; - Structure operations for maximum efficiency: - Ensure that effective systems of controls are established and maintained which facilitates identification and effective management of all significant risks facing the business; - Decisions on prioritisation of the allocation of capital and operating resources within current business plan; - Ensure the functional business areas provide accurate and timely management information to enable the business to be effectively managed; - Ensure that the business operates within an effective and appropriate governance framework; - Pass relevant and specific information to the Board, including any recommendations by the Committee that require approval by the Board; - Review financial and operational performance of the business and authorise appropriate actions; - Review the Company's code of conduct, leadership charter and policy statements to ensure these are fair to employees and reflective of organisational culture; - Approval and regular review of the Company's performance management and bonus framework;

-- Review of third party contracts or agreements which may carry a reputational risk to the UK Vitality Group or the Discovery Group; - Review of any material product changes, including new partner contracts these will take the form of recommendations to the Board; - Review of any new financial incentive programmes (including staff incentive schemes, broker incentives etc.) which may impact on behaviours; and - Monitoring of fraud and financial crime.
+- Ensure the functional business areas provide accurate and timely management information to enable the business to be effectively managed; - Ensure that the business operates within an effective and appropriate governance framework; - Pass relevant and specific information to the Boards, including any recommendations by the Committee that require approval by the Boards; - Review financial and operational performance of the business and authorise appropriate actions; - Review the Company's code of conduct, leadership charter and policy statements to ensure these are fair to employees and reflective of organisational culture; - Approval and regular review of the Company's performance management and bonus framework; - Review of material third party contracts or agreements which may carry a reputational risk to Vitality UK or the Discovery Group; - Review of any material product changes, including new partner contracts these will take the form of recommendations to the Boards; - Review of any new financial incentive programmes (including staff incentive schemes, broker incentives etc.) which may impact on behaviours; - Monitoring of fraud and financial crime; and - The Committee will escalate to the DHEL Board any material matters relating to the Committee that it believes should be brought to its attention.